det-lab/git-stories/README.md

-# doc-git
+# git-stories
-Documentation on how and why to use git.
+A collection of stories that show why we use version control and exactly what to type for common situations